earltavera/MSE803/Week5A2/README.md

 * **Product Info**: Category (Electronics, Furniture, Clothing), Product Name
 * **Financials**: Sales Amount, Discount (%), Profit
 * **Customer Demographics**: Region, Customer Segment (Consumer, Corporate, Home Office)

+* The dashboard is designed to guide the viewer from high-level summaries down to specific segment breakdowns.

+KPI (Key Performance Indicator) Cards: These are the large numbers at the top of the report.
+They provide an immediate "pulse check" on the business.
+We track Total Sales, Total Profit, Total Quantity Sold, and Average Profit Margin.
+This prevents the viewer from having to do mental math.

+Bar Chart (Total Sales by Category): This vertical bar chart compares the three main product lines side-by-side.
+Bar charts are the best visual tool for comparing distinct categories because the human eye can easily judge the differences in bar height to determine which category is performing best.

+Pie Chart (Sales by Customer Segment): This visual shows how your total revenue is divided among different types of buyers.
+A pie chart is used here because it perfectly illustrates "parts of a whole" (how the 100% of your sales are split).

 ## Key Features
 * **Executive KPI Summary**: High-level tracking of total revenue and profit margins.